NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems: Experimental Setting

 \section{Experimental Setting}

 We introduce the implementation details in this part.
-The noise was added to both the training stage and the inference stage.
+There are three different noise injection modes, as shown in Fig.~\ref{injectionmodes}.
+We follow Mode 3 in this paper.
 Model details are shown in Table \ref{ResNetscale} and \ref{ViTscale}.
 The image resolution is $224 \times 224$ for all the experiments.
 Pre-trained models on ImageNet-21K are used as the backbone.
 We train all ResNet and ViT-based models using AdamW optimizer \cite{Loshchilov2017}.
 We set the learning rate of each parameter group using a cosine annealing schedule with a minimum of $1e-7$.
 The data augmentation for training only includes the random resized crop and normalization.

 \textbf{CNN(ResNet) Setting} The training epoch is set to 100.
 We initialized the learning rate as $0$ and linearly increase it to $0.001$ after 10 warmup steps.
 All the experiments of CNNs are trained on a single Tesla V100 GPU with 32 GB.
 The batch size for ResNet18, ResNet34, ResNet50, and ResNet101 are 1024, 512, 256, and 128, respectively.